zeitgeistpm/documentation/docs/how-to-participate-in-derby.md

   ![buy & sell](./../static/img/how-to/20210506191144.png)

-- If you want to **BUY** , just click `BUY` button and fill in the amount.
-The upper one means how many ZTG you want to bet on, and the lower one means how many **SHARES** you want to bet on.
-For example, if you want to bet 10 ZTG, because of the `Price` is 0.1422, you can get 10/0.1422=70.32 SHARES (without considering the **Fee**).
-Similarly, if you want to bet 10 SHARES, you need to pay 1.422 ZTG.
+- If you want to bet on a horse winning, you want to **BUY** - just click the `BUY` button and fill in the amount.
+The top number is how many ZTG you want to spend on your bet, and the lower one will update with how many **OUTCOME TOKENS** you will receive.
+For example, if you want to bet 10 ZTG, because the `Price` is 0.1422, you can get 10/0.1422=70.32 OUTCOME TOKENS (excluding the **Fee**) which can be converted to 70.32 ZTG (minus the fee) if your horse comes in first.
+Similarly, if you want to receive 10 ZTG if you win, the cost is 1.422 ZTG now.

   ![image-20210506191332151](./../static/img/how-to/20210506191334.png)

-- When you finish your bet, just click `Sign Transaction` , then you will get this page, just fill in your password for Polkadot account, and click  `Sign Transaction` .
+- When you've entered the deatils of your bet, click `Sign Transaction` and you will get this page.
+You will need to confirm using the password you set up for your Zeitgeist account, and click  `Sign Transaction` .

   ![Sign transaction](./../static/img/how-to/20210506192656.png)

-- If you can see this, it means you succeed.
+- If you can see the message 'Swapped!', you placed your bet successfully.
 Congratulations!

   ![Broadcasting transaction](./../static/img/how-to/20210506192649.png)